jurov/MPExAgent/README.md

 * all dates are converted into strings using ISO format (using isoformat()). sampleclient.py converts them back to Python dates in deserializeStat().

+As MPEx now offers STATJSON call, stat is deprecated and will be removed.
+The statjson function improves original data structure for easier processing:
+* all integers come wrapped as strings, statjson unwraps them
+* Holdings and Book are converted into proper dicts, so you can access balances/orders like data["Holdings"]["CxBTC"] instead of iterating whole list.